MicrosoftDocs/azure-devops-docs/docs/organizations/security/change-access-levels.md

 ::: moniker range="<= azure-devops-2019"
 ## Change the default access level

 Change the default access level to match the access you have licenses for.
-If you change the default access level to Stakeholder, all users not explicitly added to the Basic or an advanced level is limited to the features provided through Stakeholder access.
+If you change the default access level to Stakeholder, all users not explicitly added to the Basic or an advanced level are limited to the features provided through Stakeholder access.

 You set an access level from its page.
 Choose **Set as default access level** as shown.
 ::: moniker-end